A practice management course to meet the

 These tax deductible courses enable attendees to claim 10 MCLE points.

-$1,750 for all courses excluding the Large Firms course, which is $2,000 (all are GST free).
-The fee covers all tuition and a dedicated course manual.
-It also covers lunch on each day.
+$1,600 for all courses excluding the Large Firms course, which is $2,000 (all are GST free).
+The fee includes all tuition, a dedicated course manual and meals on each day.

 Transfer, Cancellation And Refunds